AmirShariati/Car-Dealership-Project/README.md

 The project is divided into three folders:
 - **Front-end**: Contains HTML, CSS, and JavaScript files.
-- **Back-end**: Contains an API that connects to MongoDB and serves as a server for the front-end.
+- **Back-end**: Contains an API that connects to MongoDB and serves as a server for the front-end using NodeJs.
 - **MongoDB data**: Contains a JSON file with all the data used in the project.

 ## Features